 For attribution, please cite this work as:

-Dalgaard, N. T., Jensen, M. C. F., Bengtsen, E., Krassel, K. F., & Vembye, M. H. (2022).
-PROTOCOL: Group‐based community interventions to support the social reintegration of marginalised adults with mental illness.
-Campbell Systematic Reviews, 1–23. https://doi.org/10.1002/cl2.1254
+Dalgaard, N. T., Jensen, J. K., Adada, J. S., Jensen, M. C. F., Bengtsen, E., & Vembye, M. H. (2025).
+Group‐based community interventions to support the social reintegration of marginalized adults with mental illness: A systematic review and meta-analysis.
+Campbell Systematic Reviews. https://doi.org/10.1002/cl2.1254